 Q: Can I use artificial sweeteners instead of honey?

 ¡Pura vida!
-Here’s to feeling fantastic, one delicious sip at a time. ¡Salud!
+To feeling good, one imperfect sip at a time. ¡Salud!